Chokyotager/BIND/README.md

 conda activate bind
 ```

-There is also an explicit link file in requirements.txt for all Conda packages.

 BIND has been tested on two separate Ubuntu 22.04.3 LTS (GNU/Linux 5.15.0-58-generic x86_64) systems.
 It theoretically should work for any environment so long as all package requirements are fulfilled.

 Installation should take under ten minutes in most cases.